Water Meters and Backflow Preventers: Safeguarding Water Resources and Ensuring Public Health

 In the intricate web of water management and public health, water meters and backflow preventers emerge as essential components.
 These devices play pivotal roles in accurately measuring water consumption and preventing the unwanted contamination of potable water supplies.

 Their functionality not only ensures fair billing and efficient water use but also protects public health by maintaining the integrity of water distribution systems.

-Do not confuse a backflow prevention device (BPd) with a check valve.
+Do not confuse a backflow prevention device (BPd) with a residential check valve.
 The latter prevents the return of wastewater to the basement of the house.
-The backflow prevention device targets the drinking water distribution network of a building.
+The backflow prevention device manages the fresh water distribution network of commercial, industrial and some multi dwelling buildings.
 It also protects against backflow by reversing the direction of water flow.

 What is a cross-connection?

 A cross-connection is the risk that drinking water may encounter contaminated (polluted, non-potable) water in a plumbing system.
 Owners of commercial buildings for public use have an obligation to comply with safety codes and to protect their plumbing systems from potential hazards.

 Pure Plomberie brings you its expertise in commercial plumbing in compliance with the CSA B64.10 standard: « Any connection to a drinking water supply system must be protected against the dangers of contamination in accordance with the CSA-B64.10-01 standards […] »

 Water Meters: Precision in Measurement and Resource Management

 Water meters stand as precision instruments that meticulously record water consumption in households, businesses, and communities.
 They serve as the backbone of fair billing practices, allowing local authorities and water service providers to charge based on actual usage.